 Online reviews indicate that users have had issues with canceling both their free trials and paid services.
 Because each RingCentral plan has so many add-on plans, it can be tricky to make sure that you’ve opted out of each auto-renewal.

 To make matters worse, you can not cancel with the simple click of a button.
 Rather, you have to speak with a customer service representative over the phone, and then confirm the cancellation email.
-And if you cancel before your contract is up, you may have to pay a very high ‘early cancellation fee.’
+And if you cancel before your contract is up, you may have to pay a high cancellation fee.

 Grasshopper vs RingCentral Comparison